All of the Many, Many Lies George Santos Has Told

 As Santos takes office, he is under investigation by the Nassau County district attorney Ann Donnelly, who said his fabrications were “nothing short of stunning.”
 New York Attorney General Letitia James has also said her office is looking into Santos.

-While we wait to see what Santos has in store for us next, here’s a round-up of all the biggest lies Santos is accused of telling.
+While we wait to see what Santos has in store for us next, here’s a round-up of all the biggest lies he is accused of telling.

 That he’s the biracial descendent of Ukrainian Jews